Castle To Cathedral To Cashmere

 Thunderton House dates back to the 16th century and was once one of the finest historic buildings in Elgin.

-With its own gardens, bowling green and orchards, it was a grand residence.
+It was a grand residence with its own gardens, bowling green and orchards.
 After the Royal Castle on Ladyhill was slighted and demolished, it became the official Royal Residence and Palace of the early Scottish kings.

 Prince Charles Edward Stuart (Bonnie Prince Charlie) spent 11 days at the house in March 1746 before returning to Inverness to await the arrival of the king’s army at Culloden.

-Although greatly altered, Thunderton House remains the oldest house in the High Street.
+Although extensively altered, Thunderton House remains the oldest house on the High Street.

-Along North Street you’ll find Holy Trinity Episcopal Church.
-It was built in 1824 to a design by William Robertson.
-He was also the architect of the Elgin Court House.
+Along North Street, you’ll find Holy Trinity Episcopal Church.
+It was built in 1824 to a design by William Robertson, who was also the architect of the Elgin Court House.

 The graveyard of St Giles church was, through the early centuries, the central location for Elgin’s weekly market.